ismailyaqoob/Flight-Management-System-App/README.md

 # Flight-Management-System-App
-The project contain the basic implementation of website based on Ecommerce buying and selling.
+The project contain the basic implementation of flight ticket reservation.

 ## Features
 The application contain following features: